Ault Baie de Somme: 10 things to know

 From Cise Wood to Ault

-By way of the coastal path between the Bois de Cise and AultIt is a magnificent circuit.
+Passing along the coastal path between Cise Wood and Ault, it is a magnificent circuit.
 A real paradise for plant lovers.

 Around Mers-les-Bains

-A tour to discover the beautiful villas of Mers-les-Bains and a passage through the marshes before discovering Eu and its castle.
+A tour of the beautiful villas of Mers-les-Bains and a visit to the marshes before discovering Eu and its castle.

 Photos of Ault